Skip to Content

 • Who can serve as executor in Ohio?

-• What happens if someone dies without a will?
+• What happens if someone dies without a will in Ohio?

 • How are creditors handled during probate?

-• What is the executor's role and what are their duties?
+• What are the executor's duties?

-While Ohio law does not strictly require an executor to hire an attorney, probate involves complex legal procedures, strict deadlines, and potential liability for errors.
-Courts generally expect executors to follow proper procedures, and mistakes can result in personal liability or delays in closing the estate.
-An experienced probate attorney can guide you through the process, prepare required documents, help resolve disputes, and ensure compliance with tax obligations.
-For contested matters or estates involving significant assets, professional legal guidance is particularly valuable.
+Ohio law does not strictly require an executor to hire an attorney, but probate involves strict deadlines and potential personal liability that make counsel advisable.
+Courts expect executors to follow proper procedures, and mistakes can cause delays or expose the executor to liability.
+An experienced probate attorney can prepare the required filings, resolve disputes, and ensure compliance with tax obligations.
+For contested matters or estates with significant assets, professional guidance is particularly valuable.

-• How much does probate cost?
+• How much does probate cost in Ohio?

 • What is ancillary probate?

-• Are probate records public?
+• Are Ohio probate records public?

 • What is the difference between a will and a trust?

-• Wills and Will Contests
+• Wills and Will Contests in Ohio

 • What is a will contest?